What underpronators and supinators can learn from ‘neutral’ running shoes

 • Flexibility: Your feet can move easily from heel to toe through your stride.
 This also encourages you to push off using all your toes (including your big toe) in your stride.

 • Softness: Your feet don’t feel constricted – in the side and toe areas – and can expand to fit comfortably.
+There’s no medial post or dense arch structure forcing your foot to roll a certain way.
+Instead, these shoes let your natural high-arched gait play out—with flexibility and freedom.

 • Adaptability: Their sole design makes them suitable for a range of surfaces and environments.